European Commission: Von der Leyen's new team confirmed by European Parliament | DW | 27.11.2019

 "We don't have a moment to waste any more on fighting climate change," von der Leyen told the assembly on Wednesday.

-The new commission of 27 commissioners, in a radical redesign, will have three executive vice-presidents: Valdis Dombrokvskis (Latvia), Frans Timmermans (Netherlands) and Margrethe Vestager (Denmark).
+The new commission of 27 commissioners will have three executive vice-presidents: Valdis Dombrokvskis (Latvia), Frans Timmermans (Netherlands) and Margrethe Vestager (Denmark).

 Dutch socialist Timmermans is in charge of the European Green Deal that Von der Leyen championed.